 Robert G. LeTourneau (1888-1969) was a business magnate, philanthropist, and inventor who held nearly 300 patents.

-LeTourneau invented the earth mover, electric wheel, tree crusher, log picker, bulldozer, airplane tow, the air crane, the two-wheeled tractor called “Tournapull,” and the first mobile offshore oil platform.
+LeTourneau invented the bulldozer, electric wheel, tree crusher, log picker, power log skidder, airplane tow, the air crane, the two-wheeled tractor called “Tournapull,” and the first mobile offshore oil platform, among many other things.
 He developed low-pressure, heavy-duty rubber tires for heavy equipment.

 LeTourneau was a dedicated Christian and a Bible believer.
 He begins his autobiography as follows: “For 25 years or more, I’ve been traveling this land of ours and a few foreign countries trying to teach and preach by word of mouth and example, that a Christian businessman owes as much to God as a preacher does.”

 He grew up in a Plymouth Brethren home and was saved as a teenager.

 “No bolts of lightning hit me.
 No great flash of awareness.
 I just prayed to the Lord to save me, and then I was aware of another presence.
 No words were spoken.
 I received no messages.
 It was just that all of my bitterness was drained away, and I was filled with such a vast relief that I could not contain it all.
 I ran to my mother.
 ‘I’m saved,’ I cried.
 ‘It happened.
 You don’t have to worry about me any more.
 I have felt the love of our Lord Jesus Christ.’
 There was a long silence, followed by a deep sigh.
 A sigh of vast relief.
 Then, ‘Robert, we knew it had to happen.
 Two years ago, when we discovered we couldn’t guide you, we knew God would.
 We have left it in His hands ever since, praying every night that He would help you.’”